5ecompendium/bestiary/_creatures/drow-arachnomancer.md

 ***Fey Ancestry.*** The drow has advantage on saving throws against being charmed, and magic can't put the drow to sleep.

-***Innate Spellcasting.*** The drow's innate spellcasting ability is Charisma.
+***Innate Spellcasting.*** The drow's innate spellcasting ability is Charisma (spell save DC 16).
 It can innately cast the following spells, requiring no material components:

 * At will: <i>dancing lights</i>

 * 1/day each: <i>darkness, faerie fire, levitate </i>(self only)

 ***Spellcasting.*** The drow is a 16th-level spellcaster.
-Its spellcasting ability is Charisma.
+Its spellcasting ability is Charisma (spell save DC 16, +8 to hit with spell attacks).
 It regains its expended spell slots when it finishes a short or long rest.
 It knows the following warlock spells:

 * Cantrips (at will): <i>chill touch, eldritch blast, mage hand, poison spray</i>